Last Updated on March 7, 2026 by George Pavlopoulos

 - 6 Tholou – The Acropolis Residence.
 Very close to Anafiotika with an Acropolis view as well.
 The residence is brand new and has an excellent terrace.
 Check the prices for The Acropolis Residence here.

 - Antisthenes Guesthouse.
-This is probably the cheapest option close to Anafiotika.
+This is likely the most affordable option near Anafiotika.
 It offers basic accommodation in a prime location.
 You can book a room at Antisthenes Guesthouse here.

 One week in Greece itineraries

 So, now that we are ready with the first three days of your tour, it’s time to proceed to the rest of your Greek vacation.
-Spending a week in Greece should be fun, but it can also be a cultural activity.
-So, in the rest of this long blog post, I will write three different variations for your week trip to Greece.
-I have been to all these places, but since it is impossible to cover everything in just seven days, I’m splitting it into three sections, depending on the travelers’ interests.
+Spending a week in Greece can be both enjoyable and a cultural experience.
+So, in the rest of this long blog post, I will write three different variations for your week’s trip to Greece.

 The Cultural.
-In this itinerary, you will visit loads of places dealing with ancient Greece.
+In this itinerary, you will visit numerous places related to ancient Greece.

 The Island-hopper.
-While one week in Greece is not enough to see all the islands (actually, you’ll need a whole life for that), I’m trying to suggest some of them and what to do while you are there.
+While one week in Greece isn’t enough to see all the islands (you’ll need a lifetime for that), I’m trying to suggest a few and what to do while you’re there.

 The Combo.
-This is a combination of the previous two itineraries.
+This combines the previous two itineraries.

 So, let’s start.